Towards Mirror Symmetry for Varieties of General Type: Introduction

 The structure of the paper is as follows.
-In \S\ref{section1}, we introduce the combinatorial setup and describe in detail the construction of the proposed Landau-Ginzburg mirrors and their structure.
-In \S\ref{section1.5} we speculate on homological mirror symmetry for our constructions, and explain its relationship with the results we prove in the paper about cohomology groups.
-This section, as well as \S\ref{sectionalephnull}, can be viewed as extensions of this introduction. \S\ref{section2} reviews basic formulae for Hodge numbers of hypersurfaces in toric varieties. \S\ref{section3} fills in some of the necessary background in mixed Hodge theory. \S\ref{section4} then gives the details of the calculation of the Hodge numbers of the mirror: this is the heart of the paper. \S\ref{sectionalephnull} discusses, without too many details, various additional issues associated to our proposals: the relationship of our construction with the discrete Legendre transform and the Gross-Siebert picture; the relationship with the proposal of Abouzaid, Auroux and Katzarkov \cite{AAK}; mirrors for complete intersections; and an orbifold version of some of our conjectures.
-Finally, \S\ref{sectioncubic} considers in detail a Fano example, namely the cubic threefold.
+A discussion of how our main result relates to homological mirror symmetry is given in \S\ref{section1.5} and this is independent of the remainder of the paper.
+In \S\ref{section1}, we introduce the combinatorial setup and describe in detail the construction of the proposed Landau-Ginzburg mirrors and their structure. \S\ref{section2} reviews basic formulae for Hodge numbers of hypersurfaces in toric varieties. \S\ref{section3} fills in some of the necessary background in mixed Hodge theory. \S\ref{section4} then gives the details of the calculation of the Hodge numbers of the mirror: this is the heart of the paper.
+While our main theorem is related to Hochschild homology, we also phrase a conjecture about Hochschild cohomology in \S\ref{sectionHH} and include a proof for curves.
+Finally, \S\ref{completeint} gives the generalization of our setup to complete intersections and \S\ref{orbifoldsection} generalizes our main conjecture to toric Landau-Ginzburg models that have terminal singularities by using orbifold cohomology.